maria341/DisneyGifs/README.md

+# Overview
+In this assignment, you'll use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
+To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.

+# Technology Used
+* HTML5
+* CSS3
+* Bootstrap
+* JQuery
+* Javascript
+* Giphy API

 # DisneyGifs

 * When the user click the button the page grab 10 static gif images from the GIPHY API and place it in the page.